This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
-Do not get out of bed on your own until your caregiver says you can.
-Talk to caregivers before you get up the first time.
+Do not get out of bed on your own until your healthcare provider says you can.
+Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
-Then press the call light button to let caregivers know you need help.
+Then press the call light button to let healthcare providers know you need help.

+- ICP monitor keeps an ongoing measurement of the pressure inside your skull (the bones of your head).
 ICP stands for intracranial pressure.
 An ICP monitor is a small tube that is put through the skull and into the head.
 The tubing is connected to a TV-type screen.
-Caregivers use the ICP monitor to keep an ongoing measurement of the pressure inside your skull (the bones of your head).

-- Diuretics: You may get diuretic medicine to help decrease swelling in your brain.
+- Diuretics are given to help decrease swelling in your brain.
 This may help your brain get better blood flow.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.